denizartunaydin/denizartunaydin/README.md

 ### Hi there 👋

-In 2011, I started to study at the database programming department in Bursa and got acquainted with the software.
-I am a software developer who loves to research and learn and is passionate about games and technology.
-In 2015, I started to study at Uludag University Computer Programming Department.
-During my education at Uludağ University, I worked as an assistant in 2 different companies and universities for a certain period of time.
-As a result of working in different fields, I went to Mersin University Business Information Management department in 2017 in order to improve myself and create versatile software.
-Here, I tried to improve myself by taking different courses from business management to product marketing.
-With these idioms, I continued to develop software to make people's lives easier.
-Currently, I continue to work by developing mobile and web software so that people can organize and manage their daily lives more easily.
+In 2011, I began my journey in the field of database programming in Bursa, where I got acquainted with the world of software development.
+Driven by a passion for learning, a fondness for games and technology, I embarked on the path of becoming a dedicated software developer.

+In 2015, I transitioned to Uludağ University to study Computer Programming.
+During my university years, I not only attended classes but also worked as an assistant in two different companies and university departments.
+This allowed me to accumulate both academic knowledge and practical experience, emphasizing the significance of teamwork and a well-rounded skill set.

+My varied experiences across different sectors have significantly shaped my career trajectory.
+In 2017, I pursued studies in Business Information Management at Mersin University.
+Here, I took courses ranging from business management to product marketing and communication, expanding my knowledge and gaining a broader perspective on software development processes.

+Drawing inspiration from these courses and experiences, I remained steadfast in my pursuit of creating software that simplifies people’s daily lives.
+At present, I continue my journey by developing mobile and web applications that facilitate better organization and management of tasks and activities.

+Throughout this passionate journey in the realm of software, I am confident that I will continue to innovate and contribute value to the software world, generating numerous groundbreaking projects in the future.

 ### Conect with me:
 <a href="https://www.linkedin.com/in/denizartunaydin/" target="_blank"><img align="center" src="https://img.shields.io/badge/Linkedin%20-%230077B5.svg?&style=for-the-badge&logo=Linkedin&logoColor=white" alt="denizartunaydin"/></a>